gurmeetsaran/mocksmith/TESTING.md

 3. **Integration-Heavy Code**: Much of the code is designed to integrate with external libraries (Pydantic, dataclasses) making isolated unit testing more complex.

-4. **Python Version Limitations**: The dataclass integration validation doesn't work properly on Python 3.8 due to descriptor initialization order issues.
-Tests that rely on validation are skipped on Python 3.8.

 ## Running Tests